Dr. Rita Younan

 Dr Younan is the director and founder of the Schema Therapy Institute Australia.
 Dr Younan works both in Individual and Group Schema Therapy and was the Director of The Schema Therapy Department at The Victoria Clinic, a private psychiatric hospital in Melbourne, Australia.
 In collaborating with the founders of Group Schema Therapy, Professor Joan Farrell & Ms Ida Shaw, Dr Younan developed an intensive 4-week inpatient program in Group Schema Therapy for Complex Trauma and subsequent outpatient program.

 Dr Younan has been provided with permission to empirically assess the feasibility and efficacy of this treatment program and recently presented the data as part of a Schema Therapy Panel at the 8th World Congress of Behavioural and Cognitive Therapies.
 Dr Younan was invited to present this data in Vienna, Austria at the International Conference for Schema Therapy as part of a panel devoted to Group Schema Therapy.

-Dr. Younan is also a member of the Certification Committee for Group Schema Therapy and Quality Assurance Committee for the International Society of Schema Therapy.
+Dr. Younan is also a member of the Certification Committee for Group Schema Therapy and Publication Committee for the International Society for Schema Therapy.

 Dr. Younan is a clinical supervisor/teacher for Australian Catholic University at the Post-Graduate level.